Table of Contents

 The Cuisinart 5 1 Griddler Combo Waffle Maker

-We bought one because after lunch at a friends where she made delicious fruit and maple syrup waffles, I was on a bender to have one and nothing but the box arriving was going to mess with it!
+We bought one because, after lunch at friends where she made delicious fruit and maple syrup waffles, I was on a bender to have one and nothing but the box arriving was going to mess with it!

 Best Seller In The Category

 I did check quite a few other indoor Griddler reviews, nothing moved me on to another product and a quick read of a few of the 3000 plus reviews and numbers sold will tell you why I’m so besotted – just look at this:

 - Best Sellers in Combination Microwave & Wall Ovens

 - No 194 in Best Sellers – All Kitchen & Dining